Updated: May 26, 2021

 Did you know it’s possible to make peace with the situation?
 To really and truly forgive and ‘let it go’?
-To be able to see the person or remember (not dwell) on the memory without the overwhelming feelings rushing in?
+To see the person or remember (not dwell) on the memory without the overwhelming feelings rushing in?

-But I do know that I’ve had to forgive people who range an 8-10 (with 10 being the worse) on the People-Who-Did-Me-Wrong Scale.
+But I know that I've had to forgive people who range from 8-10 (with 10 being the worse) on the People-Who-Did-Me-Wrong Scale.

 Let's look at WHY forgiveness is so important.

 You may have heard that unforgiveness is like drinking poison expecting the other person to be hurt.
 Yeah, it's kinda like that.

 Let’s briefly look at the physical health effects of unforgiveness.

 According to the article Forgiveness: Your Health Depends Upon It,

 “There is an enormous physical burden to being hurt and disappointed,” says Karen Swartz, M.D., director of the Mood Disorders Adult Consultation Clinic at The Johns Hopkins Hospital.